guyplusplus/Arduino_Virtual_Ball_in_Torus/README.md

 This small Arduino construction reproduces the mechanics of a (single) ball kept inside a torus.
 By moving the Arduino board itself across the 6 dimensions, the ball virtually circulates inside the torus.

-The behaviour is calculated realtime by the processor, based on standard mechanics equations, using moment of inertia.
+The behaviour is calculated realtime by the processor, based on classic mechanic equations, using moment of inertia.

 ## The Math